OpenKore/openkore/openkore/trunk/README.txt

 - Item has been renamed to Actor::Item for consistency.
 - Receive.pm : monk_spirits is now known as revolving_entity
 - Added Bullet support
+- New 'disconnected' plugin hook, called when you get disconnected from the map server

 To Fix:
 - XKore2 is not acting like a real server, it doesn't send complete informations